Niina Petrõkina

-Niina Petrõkina (born 14 August 2004) is an Estonian figure skater.
-She is the 2021 CS Warsaw Cup silver medalist, the 2021 CS Cup of Austria and 2021 CS Golden Spin of Zagreb bronze medalist, and a two-time Estonian national champion (2022, 2023).
-She has competed in the final segment at three ISU Championships, finishing in the top ten at the 2022 Europeans and 2022 Junior Worlds.
+Niina Petrõkina (born August 14, 2004) is an Estonian figure skater.
+She is the 2025 European champion, 2023 Skate America bronze medalist, a five-time ISU Challenger Series medalist, and a three-time Estonian national champion (2022, 2023, 2025).

+Petrõkina has represented Estonia at the World Junior, European, and World championships, notably finishing ninth at the 2023 World Championships.
+She is the first Estonian skater to win a medal on the ISU Grand Prix.

 Personal life

-Petrõkina was born on 14 August 2004 in Tallinn, Estonia.
-As of 2021, she is a high school student.
-She speaks Russian and Estonian.
+Petrõkina was born on August 14, 2004, in Tallinn, Estonia.
+She graduated from high school in 2023, with plans to begin studying for a coaching diploma, and eventual pursuit of university education.

 Career

 Early years

 Petrõkina began learning how to skate in 2008 at the age of four.
 She began competing internationally for Estonia during the 2012–13 season at the Chicks level before competing as a basic and advanced novice.
 She made her international junior debut at the Haabersti Cup in October 2017.

 2018–19 season: Junior Grand Prix debut

 Petrõkina made her Junior Grand Prix debut in November at the 2018 JGP Czech Republic, where she finished eleventh.
 She did not receive a second JGP assignment that season.
 She earned the bronze medals in the junior women's events at the 2018 Volvo Open Cup and 2018 Tallinn Trophy before placing fourth at the 2019 Estonian Championships.
 She later took the titles at four more junior internationals in the new year.